Skip to content

 Why This Happens

 Rails’ lazy loading makes N+1 easy to introduce accidentally. post.author triggers a database query every time it’s called — if called inside a loop over 100 posts, that’s 100 queries.
-ActiveRecord doesn’t automatically batch these.
+ActiveRecord does not automatically batch these.
+The association looks like a simple attribute access in Ruby, so there is no visual signal in the code that a SQL query is being executed.
+This is a deliberate design choice: lazy loading keeps simple cases simple, but it means performance problems are invisible until you check the query log or an APM tool.

 Fix 1: Use includes to Eager Load Associations